morganhvidt/wp-plugin-builder/readme.md

 Tags are replaced during dev, build & production mode.
 These are helpful for a when free & pro versions have

 In your `wp-plugins.config.js` you'll set the plugins name and more information.
-Most of these fields can be called within your `/src` by writing `XPLUGIN_`.
+Most of these fields can be called within your `src` by writing `XPLUGIN_`.
-3

 - `XPLUGIN_NAME`
 - `XPLUGIN_SLUG`
 - `XPLUGIN_VERSION`